 - The University of Sydney Double Degree Program

-The interview can be up to 40% of your application weight so you need to take it very seriously and prepare based on the type of interview the uni you're interested in conducts.
+The interview can be up to 40% of your application weight so you need to take it very seriously and prepare based on the type of interview the university you're interested in conducts.

 Cost of Australian Medical Schools

-Okay, so now you know how to prepare in high school, what exam you need to take and how to prep for the interview, but how much do Australian medical schools cost?
+Okay, so now you know how to prepare in high school, what exam you need to take and how to prepare for the interview, but how much do Australian medical schools cost?

 You've probably heard all of the rumors about Kiwis not getting domestic (Commonwealth Supported) fees anymore which would mean that it would cost over $350,000 NZD to study medicine.

 No, thank you!
 It would only cost you about $15,384 NZD a year to complete the same course at The University of Auckland so you'd be insane to go to Melbourne instead.